What is GPO and how can it be launched in Windows

 Each of the methods above will launch the “Local Group Policy Console” as shown below,

-For RSAT installation, see the following link.
+Here is a guide on how to Install RSAT on Windows via Windows features.
 From Windows 10 1909, you do not have to install RSAT tool to have this tool installed on your PC.

-– Launch the “Windows Settings” or via Win+I on your keyboard
+Launch the “Windows Settings” or via Win+I on your keyboard and select on Apps

 Click on it and select install.
 In my case I have it installed already so it prompting me to uninstall it.
 This is how to have the tool uninstalled also from your Device (PC).